 I will tell you what, I have heard many people in Brazil asking the same questions: when on earth will Ikea come to Brazil?”
 IKEA, please, come to Brazil.
 There are plenty of theories about this question on the Internet.
 The truth is that IKEA hasn’t reached South America yet.

-I don’t know the reason they are not in my country yet, but I can give some other many reasons to love this Swedish quirky business.
+I don’t know the reason they are not in my country yet, but I can give some other reasons to love this Swedish quirky business.
 And We have plenty of IKEAs in the UK, anyway.

-My first visit to IKEA was back in 2006, in Birmingham (well Wednesbury) and I have vague memories of it, to be honest.
+My first visit to IKEA UK was back in 2006, in Birmingham (well Wednesbury) and I have vague memories of it, to be honest.
 I never heard about this retail shop before, but the idea of visiting a massive store with everything you need (ish) to your home got my heart quite straight away.
 I can’t deny it.

 That visit was flying by one.
 I hadn`t too much money to spend on it at that time and it was more like a “tourist” because we don`t have IKEA in Brazil.

-Another vivid memory I have was that it’s packed, and it looked like an amusement park for families that, oh well, just really want to have a mooch around it on weekends and maybe try their famous Swedish meatballs.
+Another vivid memory I have was that it was packed, and it looked like an amusement park for families that, oh well, just really want to have a mooch around it on weekends and maybe try their famous Swedish meatballs.
 Yes, you probably heard about the famous Ikea food shop and restaurant.

 But what else do we know about Ikea?
 How did it become so popular outside Sweden?

-The history of IKEA started in 1926 in the province of Smaland, in Sweden, where its founder Ingvar Kamprad was born and started to develop his business.
+The history of IKEA started in 1926 in the province of Smaland, Sweden, where its founder Ingvar Kamprad was born and started to develop his business.